Kawashima Yoshiko (film)

-Kawashima Yoshiko (in Chinese 川島芳子) is a 1990 Hong Kong historical drama film directed by Eddie Fong based on the life of Yoshiko Kawashima, a Manchu princess who was brought up as a Japanese and served as a spy in the service of the Japanese Kwantung Army and Manchukuo during the Second World War.
-Film stars Anita Mui as Kawashima, Andy Lau, Patrick Tse and Derek Yee.
+Kawashima Yoshiko (in Chinese 川島芳子) is a 1990 Hong Kong biographical drama film directed by Eddie Fong based on the life of Yoshiko Kawashima, a Manchu princess who was brought up as a Japanese and served as a spy in the service of the Japanese Kwantung Army and Manchukuo during the Second World War.
+The film stars Anita Mui as Kawashima, Andy Lau, Patrick Tse and Derek Yee.

 Plot

 Yoshiko Kawashima is the 14th princess of Prince Su of the Qing dynasty.
 In order to revive Manchu culture, Prince Su sent Yoshiko to Japan to be trained as a spy by Naniwa Kawashima, who also deprived Yoshiko of her virginity.
 Yoshiko was ordered to marry a Mongol prince, although the marriage was a failure.
-After breaking with Naniwa, Yoshiko went to Shanghai and, with her beauty and leverage, she attaches herself to Japanese general Tanaka Takayoshi and helps Puyi establish Manchukuo in Hsinking.
+After breaking with Naniwa, Yoshiko went to Shanghai and, with her beauty and leverage, she attaches herself to Japanese general Tanaka Takayoshi and helps Puyi establish Manchukuo in Xinjing.
 She becomes a commander of a Manchukuo army unit and a Japanese spy, seeking revenge on revolutionaries.
 But upon seeing her former lover Cloud, who became a revolutionary, being arrested for assassinating Takayoshi, Yoshiko has a change of mind.
 But a crisis will ensue.
+At the end of the war, Kawashima is executed, aged 42.